imclab/HYDRO-BIDE/README.md

 Cython
 ------
+Most scripts will eventually have associated Cython setup files.

 Cython is a language that makes writing C extensions for the Python language as easy as Python itself.
 It is based on the well-known Pyrex, but supports more cutting edge functionality and optimizations.